 Ellen, “Still getting used to how fast the bots get stuff done.”

 “We are connected twenty four seven, our quantum system is instantaneous and secure.
 We contact the jet service computer directly, then Transportation directly, they hire the rental cars.
 It will be waiting when the plane arrives.
 None of the travelers has any connection to the car or the flight.
 If you need to stay overnight, I will make arrangements later.
 There are three hundred available hotel rooms between Petaluma and Santa Rosa.
 Weather chilly, sixty five for a high, forty eight in the late evening.
 It is northern California, expect overcast and a fifty-fifty probability of showers.
-Your quantum phones will have GPS to the target’s home, there will be no operating GPS in the vehicle.”
+Your quantum phones will have GPS to the target’s home.”

 Quantum means that communication happens instantly, over any distance, and is impossible to breach with an external monitoring system.
 It’s like our mentaling.
 I can be in New York and Janah in LA, I have a thought, if Janah’s in my head, she gets it the same moment I think it.
 Our computers and phones are built and maintained in house, by Eloise, Daria and Lauren.
 There is quantum computing throughout much of the world now, but it is leaky.
 There are no quantum phones such as ours on the market, not yet.
 Governments are trying to regulate them into pointlessness, they don’t want citizens having ultra-private communications.
 Ours are illegal, like we care, and by the way, the government uses a version of them all the time...you know, national security, the meaningless phrase that covers a multitude of sins.